Rochester Academy Charter School jobs in Rochester, NY - 40 jobs

 Rochester Academy Charter School (RACS) is currently seeking qualified candidates for the position of High School Special Education Teacher.
 This is a full-time contract position.

 Ideal candidates will possess New York State certification.
+Max salary range awarded to NYS Certified teachers.
 Candidates with out-of-state certification will be considered.
 Experience is preferred but not required.
 Candidates must possess a Bachelor's Degree in Education or have completed a teacher certification program.
-Salary will be calculated based on possession of certification, years of experience, and possession of a Master's Degree.
+Salary will be calculated based on certification, years of experience, and completion of a Master's Degree.

 Rochester Academy Charter School (RACS) is a public charter school, primarily serving students from the city of Rochester.
 Over 90% of our students identify as an individual of color.
 We are a college preparatory school and use data to determine how best to foster student growth.
 RACS seeks to prepare all graduates for active citizenship.